|

 Our name comes from the combination of the words ‘emancipate’ and ‘Asia’.
 The definition of ‘emancipate’ is to free from restraint, control or the power of another.

 Sylvia Lee started her career as a chemical engineer at Shell where she gained experience in refinery operations, engineering design, product quality, economics and optimization, planning, strategy, investments, talent management, strategic and operational HR.
 In 2008, Sylvia left the corporate world as Head of HR, CapitaLand Limited to pursue personal interests.
-Sylvia is a Board Member of Jurong Health Services and National University Health System.
-She is also a Director of ACTSYS Process Management Consultants Pte Ltd., a Board Member of Align HR Consulting, and the Co-founder and Director of Lotus Culture Ltd., a non-profit organisation whose mission is to help to rebuild lives of survivors of human trafficking and sexual slavery in Cambodia.
+Sylvia is a Board Member of National University Health System.
+She is also a Director of ACTSYS Process Management Consultants Pte Ltd., a Board Member of Align HR Consulting, Hagar Singapore, and the Co-founder and Director of Lotus Culture Ltd., a non-profit organisation whose mission is to help to rebuild lives of survivors of human trafficking and sexual slavery in Cambodia.

-Despite these efforts, Sylvia realized that she was merely helping to alleviate the symptoms of this global problem, and not the root cause.
+Despite much efforts, Sylvia realized that she was merely helping to alleviate the symptoms of this global problem, and not the root cause.
 Some of the most effective efforts against human trafficking include regulatory and legal action.
 However this has not been enough, and far from lessening, the problem of human trafficking is greater than even before.
 In 2012, she set up EmancipAsia Ltd., a non-profit organisation whose mission is to raise awareness about human trafficking and to empower individuals, communities and businesses to take action to combat this heinous crime against humanity.
 Sylvia wants to apply her corporate skills and experiences in the non-profit sector.
 What gets her going is her favourite quote from Sir Winston Churchill, "Success is going from failure to failure without a loss of enthusiasm."
 Sylvia has a degree in Chemical Engineering from Imperial College London.
 She is married with two children.

 EmancipAsia relies on a passionate team of volunteers.
 They are: